Studio 1, Level 1,

 Albert is a Graduate of Architecture with a Master of Architecture from the University of Melbourne.
 Prior to joining Rob Kennon Architects as a Student of Architecture, Albert worked in architectural offices, Baldasso Cortese and SMLWRLD, where he worked on a number of hospitality and education projects.

-Lily is a Student of Architecture currently completing her Master of Architecture at the University of Melbourne.
+Lily is a Graduate of Architecture with a Master of Architecture from the University of Melbourne.
 Lily obtained a Bachelor of Design in Architecture from the University of Sydney and gained experiences working with Sam Crawford Architects and ASPECT Studios in Sydney, where she was involved in both public domain and infrastructure projects, as well as private residences.

 Architect Rob Kennon’s modest, economical renovation to a dilapidated Art Deco cottage in Northcote was less about adding space than improving it, and in the process encouraging a young family to live in a way they truly enjoy.